Taylor Heinicke Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Season Stats

-- He has tacked on 232 rushing yards on 36 carries with one touchdown, averaging 29.0 yards per game.
+- He's also carried the ball 36 times for 232 yards and one touchdown, averaging 29.0 yards per game.

+- The Football Team, who rank 27th in the NFL in points scored, have attempted a pass 57.5% of the time while running the ball 42.5% of the time.

+- Heinicke accounts for 49.1% of his team's red zone plays, with 27 of his 274 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Buccaneers.